moonshot11/ShadesOfFriends/README.md

 # Installation

-Pending
+1. Download and unzip the latest release of this patcher.

+2. Copy `libbrotli.dll` from `<Shadows of Doubt install path>\Shadows of Doubt_Data\Plugins\x86_64\` into the folder where you unzipped `ShadesOfFriends.exe`.
+The DLL should be in the same folder as the executable.

+3. Copy Assembly-CSharp.dll

+    a.
+Open Steam, find Shadows of Doubt in your library, right-click, and select "Properties."

+    b.
+Select the "Betas" tab on the left.

+    c.
+In the "Beta Participation" section, select the drop-down box and choose the "mono" option.

+    d.
+Close the properties window, and if necessary, initiate the Shadows of Doubt update.

+    e.
+Copy `Assembly-CSharp.dll` from `<Shadows of Doubt install path>\Shadows of Doubt_Data\Managed\` into the folder where you unzipped `ShadesOfFriends.exe`.
+The DLL should be in the same folder as the executable and the other DLL that you copied.

+    f.
+Repeat steps a-d, **except** in step (c), choose the "None" option from the drop-down box to revert the installation to the main branch of the game.

 # Usage

-When you run ShadesOfFriends.exe, it will prompt you for a city file (either the `.cit` or `.citb` extension), and a text file containing the names you want to inject into the game.
+When you run `ShadesOfFriends.exe`, it will prompt you for a city file (files with a `.cit` or `.citb` extension), and a text file containing the names you want to inject into the game.
 The patcher will then:

-1. Parse the selected city file (this may take several minutes!).
+1. Parse the selected city file (this may take several minutes!) and your text file of custom names.

 2. Choose random citizens to rename.

-3. Back up the original file with a `.bak#` extension. `#` is the first available number for a file that doesn't exist, e.g. if `mycity.bak1` already exists, that file will be left alone, and the patcher will create a backup at `mycity.bak2`.
+3. Back up the original file with a `.bak#` extension, where`#` is the first available number for a file that doesn't exist, starting with 1.

 4. Write the patched city file directly to the cities folder.
+(The patcher will retain the compressed/uncompressed state of the original city file when generating the output.)

+If `mycity.citb.bak1` already exists, that file will be left alone, and the patcher will create a backup at `mycity.citb.bak2`.
+Therefore, if you accidentally patch an already-patched city file (not harmful, but not recommended), the file with the `.bak1` extension will retain the original city data produced by Shadows of Doubt, before anything was modified.

 **Note:** The patcher ONLY updates the city file.
-It is strongly recommended to start a new save after updating a city, since otherwise certain items (employment records, wallets, etc.) captured by save files will refer to old name.
+It is strongly recommended to start a new save after updating a city, since otherwise certain items (employment records, wallets, etc.) captured by save files will refer to names which have been overwritten.

 ### Creating the names file

-You must make the text file beforehand, by placing each name on a separate line.
+Before running `ShadesOfFriends.exe` you must create a text file containing the custom names you want to add.
+Each name belongs on a separate line.
 A name can take one of three formats:

 ```
 Firstname Lastname Nickname